2,000% insane gains! But is it too late to invest in bitcoin? (Includes infographic)

 The total value of bitcoin in circulation is less than one tenth of 1% of the aggregate value of global stocks and bonds.

-So, if for some reason you decide bitcoins are a good investment, Dimensional says their weight in your well-diversified portfolio should be equally as tiny.
+So, if for some reason you decide bitcoins are a good investment, Dimensional says their weight in your well-diversified investment portfolio should be equally as tiny.

 I started with an admission and a Warren Buffet quotation…so I’ll end the same way.